Asheville Championship

-The Asheville Championship was a two-day college basketball tournament held in Asheville, NC at Harrah's Cherokee Center.
+The Asheville Championship was a two-day college basketball tournament held in Asheville, North Carolina at Harrah's Cherokee Center.
 The inaugural tournament took place during the opening week of the 2021–22 season, and aired on the ESPN family of networks.
 The tournament is unofficially a continuation of the 2020 Camping World Maui Invitational, which was held in Asheville because of restrictions.
 The final tournament was held in 2023.